jjoy83/FoodTruckSearchSA/README.md

 - Use Azure Cognitive search to perform search with open data
 - Use Azure keyvaults to store the secrets in appsetting.Json file
 - Enable authentication for BackendAPI using Microsoft identity server
 - More unit tests to cover positive and negative cases.
-Missing unit test for soda client using Moq
+Missing unit test for soda client using Moq.
+Hookup code coverage and run sonar qube code analysis.
 - Since no controller methods are added, no unit tests are added for controllers
 - Improve the UI experience by using bootstrap or better controls
 - Integration tests for backend api